What to Expect

-Can I use my HSA to pay for my session?
+Can I use my HSA/FSA to pay for my session?

-Many Heath Savings Accounts (HSAs) may be used to pay for massage therapy; please be sure to check with your HSA bank for policies and documentation requirements before paying with your HSA card.
-I do not have access to this information.
+Heath Savings Accounts (HSAs) can be used to pay for massage therapy in certain circumstances; please be sure to check with your HSA bank and the IRS for policies and documentation requirements before paying with your HSA card.
+More information about using HSA/FSA to pay for massage therapy here.

 What forms of payment do you accept?